LUSAS-Software/LUSAS-API-Examples/python/README.md

 ## 🚀 How to Run

-Python can be excecuted in the traditional way, outside LUSAS, or similarly to *VBScripts*, through the Main Menu shortcut "Run Script".
+Python can be executed in the traditional way, outside LUSAS, or similarly to *VBScripts*, through the Main Menu shortcut "Run Script".

 The examples in this directory assume that Python will connect on LUSAS externally.
-The connection will be established through the Component Object Model (COM) system, silarly to connecting on other software like MS Excel.
+The connection will be established through the Component Object Model (COM) system, similarly to connecting on other software like MS Excel.
 A Python script can be run externally with the following CMD command:

 ```bash
 cd LUSAS-API-Examples/python/